 When Are Peaches Bad For Dogs?

-There’s an issue of lesser concern with peach pits that is still worth mentioning.
+There’s an issue of lesser concern with peach pits that’s still worth mentioning.
 Peach pits contain trace amounts of a cyanide compound.
-Your dog would have to consume a lot of peach pits before getting sick from cyanide poisoning, but it’s just another reason that it’s not worth the risk of exposing your dog to them.
+Your dog would have to consume a lot of pits before getting cyanide poisoning, but it’s just another reason that it’s not worth the risk of exposing your dog to them.

 How Should You Feed Peaches To Your Dog?

 You should always ask your veterinarian before giving your dog any kind of human food.
 Some dogs have medical conditions that could be worsened by peaches or other foods, so it is best to check before you feed them to your dog.
 They will also be able to tell you what is an appropriate amount of peaches to feed your individual dog in each serving.